hrgdavor/babel-plugin-jsx-inject/README.md

 # arrow expression

-for purpose of catching a return statement an arrow expression
+it is good to know that for purpose of catching a return statement, an arrow expression like:

 ```js
 applyHtml( h=>)<template/> );
 ```

-is pretty much the same (except of arrow expression scoping) as
+is pretty much the same (except of arrow expression scoping) as:

 ```js
 applyHtml( function(h){ return <template/>;} );